There are three separate boxes, each containing 6-8 wooden tablets.

 taken to a table.
 The teacher and the child sit opposite each

 other.
-The teacher places the heavier tablets in one pile and the
+The teacher has the heavier tablets in one pile and the

 lighter in another.

-The teacher shows the child how to hold his or her hands out (slightly
+The teacher shows the child how to hold his hands out (slightly

 above the table), palms upwards.
-The teacher simultaneously places a light
+The simultaneously places a light

-tablet on one of the child's hands and a heavy one in the other
+tablet on one of the child's hands and a heavy one in his other

 hand.
-The teacher asks the child which is the heavier.
-When the child has decided the teacher
+She asks him which is the heavier.
+When he has decided she

-shows the child how to put the light tablet in one place and the heavier
+shows him how to ut the light tablet in one place and the heavier

 in another.
-The teacher continues to place tablets in the palms of the child's
+She continues to place tablets in the palms of his

-hands asking the child to compare the weights and place the lighter
+hands asking him to compare the weights and putting the lighter

 ones in one pile and the heavier ones in another.

-When the child understands the exercise he or she is encouraged to use
+When the child understands the exercise he is encouraged to use

-the tablets while wearing a blindfold, as then the child cannot depend on
+the tablets while wearing a blindfold, as then he cannot depend on

 the color of the wood.
-Being blindfolded also enhances the child's
+Being blindfolded also enhances his

-mixes the tablets on the table and picks them up by him or herself and
+mixes the tablets on the table and picks them up by himself and

 sorts them by weight.